 "In the short term, we want to use our better understanding of the disease to develop a tool in the form of molecular markers for early, reliable diagnosis," said Ahmed.
 The long-term goal, Ahmed added, is to offer entirely new therapeutic approaches, such as manipulation of lupus-related miRNA, to correct pathological conditions.

 Having identified signature miRNA changes in lupus disease, the next step for the researchers is to prove they can really switch off the disease.

 "If we can do this in a mouse model and then to cure other animals, hopefully it can one day be done in humans.
 This is long-range research but modern technology is narrowing the time it takes from mouse to human "speeding translation," said Ahmed.

 Co-authors on the article are Yan Zhang of the Virginia Bioinformatics Institute (VBI) at Virginia Tech; Deena Khan, biomedicine and veterinary science Ph.D. candidate; Bettina Heid, laboratory specialist with the college; David Caudell, assistant professor of biomedical science; and Oswald Crasta of VBI.
 The articles is on line at www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0014302

 Ahmed and Dai previously published work in the journal Blood, which led them to look at possible changes in expression of microRNAs in autoimmune lupus.
 They have also been invited to write a review article for a special issue of Translational Research that is devoted to the topic of microRNAs.

-*News Release by Virginia Tech: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (Virginia Tech).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.